min2ha/ukwa-site/content/target/55148603/index.en.md

   "subject": null
 }

-# Daniel Keatings - Professional Gymnast for Great Britain and 2010 European Champion

 <p>The website of gymnast Daniel Keatings, 2013 European Champion and member of Team Scotland for the Glasgow 2014 Commonwealth Games.</p>